 Nominations are open to candidates who made outstanding contribution to basic and applied research in laser science and engineering.
 The recipient does not have to be a member of LIA but sustained service to LIA can be one of the additional contributions that is considered for the award.
 Nominations are active for three years.

-LIA will be accepting public nominations for the Arthur L. Schawlow Award through the nomination form .
+LIA is accepting public nominations for the Arthur L. Schawlow Award through the nomination form.Learn More!

 William M. Steen Award